+Figure 4-15 : Abstract Model of the Master Channel Generation Function

 Master Channel Multiplexing Function

 The Master Channel Multiplexing Function shall be used to multiplex Transfer Frames of different Master Channels of a Physical Channel.

 NOTE – There is an instance of the Master Channel Multiplexing Function for each Physical Channel that has multiple Master Channels.